top of page

 WHY LIME & CHALK

-Lime and Chalk are chemically, exactly the same, the only difference in which one would suit you more, comes down to where you are in the country in comparison to the closest quarry.
+Lime and Chalk have the same properties and the same chemical make up.
+The only parameter to consider when deciding which one would suit you more, comes down to where you are in the country in comparison to the closest quarry.

-Improvement of soil structure by adding calcium carbonate creates a chemical activity to make the soil loose and friable.
-A lack of Calcium creates ‘cappy soil’ as there is no space in between the ionic bonds for either the Hydrogen cations or any nutrient exchange.
+Another reason to lime your ground is to help improve the soil structure.
+When adding Calcium Carbonate a chemical reaction occurs, helping to make the soil loose and friable.
+A lack of Calcium can create ‘cappy soil’ as there is no space in between the ionic bonds for either the Hydrogen cations or any nutrient exchange.

 It doesn’t leach.
 CaCO3 is only soluble in acidic conditions.
-Meaning it will stay in the ground continuously curing any problem until it is all used up.
+Meaning it will stay in the ground continuously curing any problem until all it has no more reactivity.

-They can be put on the surface or incorporated into the soil, meaning that we are able to work year-round in conjunction with the farmer’s schedule, to maintain any problem we may find.
+Both chalk and lime can be put on the surface or incorporated into the soil, meaning that we are able to work year-round in conjunction with the agricultural schedule.

 bottom of page